rcoscali/my_robot_app/README.md

 views renderer.
 The app uses Exchanges API keys for tracking and duplicating orders.
 These are stored locally in an SQLite3 DB.
+Take care to the keys when dumping/restoring databases.
+Keys exposed here are not real keys but take care to yours.

 ## Clone repository